openedx/edx-documentation/en_us/course_authors/source/cohorts/cohorts_setup_discussions.rst

 =============================================================

-This example assumes that you have added three course-wide discussion topics called Course Q&A, Announcements, and Brainstorming, to your course, so that in addition to the system-supplied General topic, you have four course-wide discussion topics.
+This example assumes that you have added three course-wide discussion topics called Course Q&A, Announcements, and Brainstorming to your course, so that in addition to the system-supplied General topic, you have four course-wide discussion topics.